algolia-demo-nba/algolia-demo-nba.github.io/Questions.md

 <br />
 Thank you for reaching out!
 I can certainly help you with your questions.** <br />
 <br />
-**Records are any object that you add to an index that you want to search for.
+**- Records are any object that you add to an index that you want to search for.
 They can contain a multitude of attributes that are used by your searching and/or filtering processes.**
 <br />
 <br />
 **-	You can think of indexing as the way that the data source is being used by your search engine.
 An index is almost like a data table, except that it is optimized for your search operations through processes such as setting attributes and configuring their relevance settings.**